SAP Hybris Commerce Platform Upgrades

 For instance, let’s take a look at the frontend developers.
 Even 3-4 years ago, everyone wanted to use jQuery, and today it is difficult to find a job in this industry without knowing AngularJS or React.
 In the next two years, these solutions – as their predecessors – will be considered obsolete, too.

 All available work market surveys confirm that the opportunity to develop and acquire new skills is crucial in the developer’s job.
 A survey conducted by CodinGame found among over 6,000 developers from around the world have shown that as many as 68% of them consider learning new things the most important part of their job.

-What matters most to you in a developer job?
+Figure 1 — What matters most in a developer job?

 Another important reason to upgrade the platform is to gain access to new templates, thanks to which you can increase the productivity of the project team.

 In the first versions of Hybris, Apache Ant was used to partially automate the processes of building and installing software, but still a large part of the deployment was performed manually.
 Later, Maven and Gradle appeared, which significantly improved automation.
 Recently, Docker is being used more and more often.
 Moreover, with each new SAP Commerce release, ready-to-use templates for fast dockizing are delivered.

 These templates significantly simplify the automation of software building and accelerate its deployment, which translates into a significant increase in productivity.
 The effects are not visible immediately, but when teams start to use templates consistently, the whole process becomes easier, it can be carried out more quickly, with an ever-increasing degree of automation.
 In addition, new technologies are also coming up with new upgrades, which further streamline and accelerate the work.

 In general, it is best to upgrade the platform as often as possible, because that is the easiest way.
 Small steps performed regularly are definitely simpler – especially if you have them tried and tested – than one big leap into the unknown.